This article about why Brits wear daffodils in March was published by the Great British Mag content team on 18 March, 2020

 The charity uses the daffodil as its symbol in much the same way as Remembrance Day uses the poppy.
 But whereas the poppy is a symbol for the sacrifices of war, the daffodil is a symbol of the unified battle against cancer.

 Everyone you see wearing a daffodil has donated money to the charity, but each daffodil is worth only what you want to pay for it.
-The charity does ask that you stick to a minimum spend of £1.
+The charity does ask that you stick to a minimum amount of £1.

 The daffodil is one of the first plants to flower in spring, which marks the return of flowing plants to the eco-system after winter hibernation.
-Because of this the charity uses the daffodil as a metaphor for bringing life to other people through charitable giving.
+Because of this, the charity uses the daffodil as a metaphor for bringing life to other people through charitable giving.
 Daffodils are usually available outside most supermarkets in the UK, or you can go online to make a larger donation.

 The charity encourages people to start wearing their daffodils at the start of March, when the ‘Great Daffodil Appeal’ kicks off.
 But that doesn’t mean you can only wear them in March.
 People are occasionally seen walking around with daffodils on their clothes all year round.